sebdah/dynamic-dynamodb/docs/command_line_options.rst

       --decrease-writes-with DECREASE_WRITES_WITH
                             How many percent should we decrease the write units with? (default: 50)
+      --increase-writes-unit INCREASE_WRITES_UNIT
+                            Do you want to scale in percent or units? (default: percent)
+      --decrease-writes-unit DECREASE_WRITES_UNIT
+                            Do you want to scale in percent or units? (default: percent)
       --min-provisioned-writes MIN_PROVISIONED_WRITES
                             Minimum number of provisioned writes
       --max-provisioned-writes MAX_PROVISIONED_WRITES